nucypher/nucypher/docs/source/ethereum_node.rst

 Using an Ethereum Node
 ======================

-For operations that require an ethereum provider for transaction signing and broadcasting, either a local or remote ethereum node may be used.
+For operations that require ethereum transaction signing and broadcast, either a local or remote ethereum node may be used.
 For general background information about choosing a node technology and operation, see https://web3py.readthedocs.io/en/stable/node.html.